racket/racket/README.md

+[Racket](https://racket-lang.org/) is a general-purpose programming language and an ecosystem for language-oriented programming.

-This is the source code for the core of Racket plus some related packages.
+This respoitory holds the source code for the core of Racket plus some related packages.
 The rest of the Racket distribution source code is in other repositories, mostly under [the Racket GitHub organization](https://github.com/racket).

 Quick Start